DiviyamPathak/DiviyamPathak/README.md

 ### Namaskaram 👋

-- 🔭 I’m currently working on web development using Django and js frameworks
 - 🌱 I’m currently learning system software, databases, frameworks, c and cpp, data structure and algorithms
 - 👯 I’m looking to collaborate on projects on web and sys